fuzzylita/fuzzylita.github.io/_posts/2017-12-05-js_project_review.markdown

 By comparison, the requirements for our JavaScript section project were fairly lightweight, but I'll explain each of them in tedious detail to make up for it.

 We were tasked with taking our existing Rails application and refactoring it to have a jQuery frontend.
-I'll sketch out each reqeuirement, and how I addressed it below.
+I'll sketch out each requirement, and how I addressed it below.

 *** THE DETAILS ***

 # Requirement 1:
 ## Must translate the JSON responses into Javascript Model Objects, with at least one method on the prototype.
 I'll explain this requirement first, as it was necessary to complete any of the other project requirements.
-The core of the goal here was that we could not simply make a request, and render data directly from the response to the DOM.
+The core of the goal here was that we could not simply make a request and render data directly from the response to the DOM.
 Instead, the response to a request (in JSON) should be used to instantiate new Objects, and we should use properties of these newly instantiated objects to determine the content on the screen.

 To allow my existing Rails models to be represented in JSON, I used Rails' Active Model Serializer gem, which is explicitly part of the requirement below.
 This gem allows you to selectively convert properties of your models into JSON.
 In preparation for the rest of the requirements, I created a Drink Object constructor using the class syntax, although it could have been done through a constructor function instead.